Double bunking in prisons

 Data set for double bunking – national and by prison

-Quarterly statistics for double bunking in prisons are available to view below.
-The data provided is as at 31 March 2025 and is subject to change until the full year process has been completed.
+Quarterly double bunking statistics are available below.
+Data provided for the current financial year is as at 30 September 2025, and is subject to change until the full-year process has been completed.